spiral/docs/installation.md

 ./debug.php
 ./views.php
 ```
-Changing environment will update applicationID, which will automatically invalidate all configuration
+> Environment change will alter applicationID, which will automatically invalidate configuration
 and view cache.
 Read more about configuring spiral application in Core / Configuration section.